renggli/dart-data/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/renggli/dart-data.svg)](https://github.com/renggli/dart-data/stargazers)
 [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/renggli/dart-data/master/LICENSE)

 Dart Data is a fast and space efficient library to deal with data in Dart, Flutter and the web.
-As of today this mostly includes data structures and algorithms for vectors and matrices, but will soon also include graphs.
+As of today this mostly includes data structures and algorithms for vectors and matrices, but at some point might also include graphs and other mathematical structures.

 This library is open source, stable and well tested.
 Development happens on [GitHub](http://github.com/renggli/dart-data).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/data+dart).